Tezika/ImageCache/README.md

 # ImageCache
-using to preserve some pictures!  = =
+Using to preserve some pictures!
+Please ignore me = =.